HuppiFluppi/survey-tool/docs/usage.md

 You will be brought back to the summary screen from the beginning.
 For **Quizzes**, you'll see your score and ranking on the leaderboard (if enabled)

 ---

+## Cmd line Usage

+The tool can be started with command line arguments to directly load a survey configuration.
+This skips the loading screen and might be useful in automated setups.
+Run the jar (self build or downloaded from release) in your local cmd line:

+`> java -jar survey-tool.jar <path-to-config>`

+For more information about command line usage and available options, run `java -jar survey-tool.jar -h`

+---